 9. Movado Series 800

-This watch can take a beating.
-Apart from being one of the most accessible Swiss Made sports watch, the Series 800 from Movado is also a favourite among Movado loyalists for years now, because of its sheer robustness and affordability.
+Apart from being one of the most accessible Swiss Made sports watches, the Series 800 from Movado is also a favourite among Movado loyalists for years now, because of its sheer robustness and affordability.
 If you live on the edge and need a watch that can take a beating, without burning a hole, this one will keep coming back ticking.

 10. Montblanc Heritage